 “We’re making progress compared to last season,” Wenger said.
 “We’ve been going for the championship the whole season and still are, although now it’s become a little bit more difficult.
 I feel as well some young players have made a big progress and next year they will be better players.
 Players like Bendtner, next year you can consider him a real striker.
 The young players have done remarkably well and carried the team through.”

-With a few more experienced players alongside them, however, Arsenal’s youngsters could have carried the
+With a few more experienced players alongside them, however, Arsenal’s youngsters could have carried the team even farther.

 .